 The past year, mid-2001 to mid-2002, has witnessed the rapid accomplishment of the Society's main objectives to use electronics efficiently and creatively.
-The Society has (1) a multi-function web site that is accessed many times every day by members and non-members alike, (2) an interactive Members' Directory, (3) a new ConferenceMaker program that automates the task of organizing conferences, (4) a new EditorialExpress program that simplifies the task of the co-Editors of Econometrica and their secretarial staff, and, (5) perhaps most important, online access for all members to all issues of Econometrica since 1999 and, through JSTOR, every issue from 1933 to 1996.
+The Society has (1) a multi-function web site that is accessed many times every day by members and nonmembers alike, (2) an interactive Members' Directory, (3) a new ConferenceMaker program that automates the task of organizing conferences, (4) a new EditorialExpress program that simplifies the task of the co-Editors of Econometrica and their secretarial staff, and (5) perhaps most important, online access for all members via our web site to all issues of Econometrica since 1933 either through a password-protected link to JSTOR (1933-1998) or to Basil Blackwell (1999 to the latest issue).